About The Science Of Chocolate

 My studies

 I graduated from the University of Toronto with a Bachelor of Science where I focused on biology and animal sciences, but touched on fine arts as well.
 My passion for being in the kitchen drew me to pastry school where I honed in on my skills in the kitchen.
 It was there where I came across a job posting for a chocolate sommelier assistant, and after taking on the position in 2008 I was forever dedicated to chocolate.
+My desire to work with my hands, and my curious mind that drew me into biology and science offers a unique perspective to chocolate.
+I appreciate and respect the craft, while also the desire to understand how it all works.
+This has shaped my approach to be eschew much of the nonsense in the industry and focus really on what matters most: the skills and the knowledge.

 Developing my curriculum